 As Director of the Choose Clean Water Coalition, Kristin strategically advances the Coalition’s work to restore and protect local rivers, streams, and the Chesapeake Bay by leading the coordination of more than 230 member organizations across the watershed.
 By working to create a collective voice for the watershed, Kristin helps to build the communications and advocacy capacity of Coalition members to create change.
 Kristin joined the Choose Clean Water Coalition in 2016, previously serving as the Coalition’s Communications Director.
 Kristin comes to the Coalition from Oceana, where she worked on their digital communications, advocacy, and marketing strategy.
 Kristin earned her master’s degree in Public Communications from American University in 2013, focusing her studies on social marketing and behavior change.
 She received her bachelor’s degree in Geography and Political Science from Miami University, with a focus on environmental studies.

-This interview was published on August 20, 2019.
+This interview was conducted by Carly Schmidt on August 20, 2019.
 Learn more about Kristin’s work at the Choose Clean Water Coalition.

 How did your career at the Choose Clean Water Coalition begin and what is your role in the organization?

 I started as the Communications Manager 3 years ago, in October of 2016.
 At the time, the coalition was a team of 3 staff.
 Before coming to the coalition, I was working for the EPA, at the Chesapeake Bay program office, right out of school.
 Coming to the coalition was interesting because the challenge was learning to communicate with over 230 member organizations and really identify ways that our communications can support the work of our members, provide tools to make members’ work successful, and elevate the great things that we were doing.
 This work evolved into creating strategic campaigns that focus on collaborating with members.
 I jumped at the chance to apply for the director position and I have been in this new role for almost 2 months.